MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-saveas-method.md

 *Format*
 &emsp;Type: [ReportFormat](../reportformat/reportformat-option.md)
 The type of file to save the report as.
 The following options are supported: Pdf, Excel, Word, and XML.
+Html is supported only with Word layouts.

 *OutStream*
 &emsp;Type: [OutStream](../outstream/outstream-data-type.md)